College football 2021: Return to normal wrapped in change - NewsBreak

 At the same time, college sports is entering a new era, with less-restrictive transfer rules and players who are permitted for the first time to be paid endorsers.

 And the pandemic is not over.
-While there are plenty of reasons to be optimistic that this season won't be the struggle 2020 was, there is still more than a little uncertainty about how this all plays out — off the field and on as No. 1 Alabama tries to win a second consecutive national title against a host of challengers.
+While there are plenty of reasons to be optimistic that this season won’t be the struggle 2020 was, there is still more than a little uncertainty about how this all plays out — off the field and on as No. 1 Alabama tries to win a second consecutive national title .

 “It’s an interesting time,” North Carolina coach Mack Brown said.